 Summer is also a great time to access the high country in Olympic National Park.
 The roads to the high country, including the access road to Hurricane Ridge, are open every day.
 With wildflowers in bloom, it is a beautiful time to hike in the high country.
 However, be aware that the number of visitors is also usually high as well.

 If you ask the locals, many will tell you that the fall is the best time to visit Olympic National Park.
 Temperatures are a bit cooler, and the humidity is beginning to rise again, but the park is less crowded and there is some fascinating animal behavior to witness.
 The most notable of which is the start of the Roosevelt Elk’s breeding season.

 The park typically doesn’t get its first snowfall until late October, so the high country is still readily accessible.
 And unlike during the summer months, Hurricane Ridge is much less crowded.

 The fall is also a great time to catch a glimpse of several of the park’s migratory birds, which include bald eagles, merlins, and western meadowlarks.
 And inside the rain forests, the amphibians, snails, and banana slugs start to appear in the open once again.

 Winter (November thru February)

 There is a lot to see and do in and around Olympic National Park.
 Whether you are into hiking, wildlife viewing, or just want to see some very unique and beautiful landscapes, the park has a lot to offer.
-To make your job easier, we have included some additional resources below to assist you in planning your trip to see Olympic National Park.
+To make your job easier, I have included some additional resources in my Olympic National Park guide below to assist you in planning your trip to see Olympic National Park.